iotaledger/tips/text/0010-mnemonic-seed/0010-mnemonic-seed.md

 # Drawbacks

 - This RFC describes a way to represent computer-generated randomness in a human-readable transcription.
 It is in no way meant to process user created sentences into a binary key.
 This technique is also sometimes called a "brain wallet" and must not be confused with these mnemonics.
 - The mnemonics only encode 384 bits of entropy which only covers 242 trits.
 The 243rd trit will *not* be encoded and always padded with 0.
 This is perfectly fine, when Kerl is used to derive the private keys, since the Kerl hash function only works on the first 242 trits itself.
-However, other - currently not used - key derivation functions relaying on the full 243-trit entropy are *not* compatible with this RFC.
+However, other - currently not used - key derivation functions relying on the full 243-trit entropy are *not* compatible with this RFC.

 # Rationale and alternatives

-- BIP-0039 provides an industry standard to present computer generated, secure entropy in a way that can be "processed" by humans in a much less error-prune way.
+- BIP-0039 provides an industry standard to present computer generated, secure entropy in a way that can be "processed" by humans in a much less error-prone way.
 The word lists are chosen in a way to reduce ambiguity, as such, typos can either be autocorrected or corrected with the help of a dictionary.
 This is in contrast to a raw ternary (or binary) representation, where typos automatically lead to a completely new seed, changing and breaking all successive private keys.
 - Thanks to the integrated 12-bit checksum, it is even possible to detect whether one or more words have been exchanged completely.
 - Presenting the user with a tryte or hex string, will lead to situations in which the seed is copied into a text file, while human-readable words encourage the user to copy them on a piece of paper.